illinois-dres-aitg/atta-msaa-iaccessible2/README.md

 regsvr32 IAccessible2Proxy.dll
 ```

+## Enabling Accessibility Features on Firefox

+* I was not able to get Firefox to expose accessibility API information unless I had a screen reader running.
+* Installed [NVDA](https://www.nvaccess.org/download/) and ran it before starting Firefox before testing, but [JAWS](https://www.freedomscientific.com/Downloads/JAWS) can also be used in its demo mode.

+NOTE: If you down load NVDA, please donate to support the continued development of the open source scren reader.

 ## Running WPT with ATTA to get test results

+1. Only 32-bit version of Chrome and Firefox can be tested at this time
 1. You need to have either Chrome or Firefox open to one of the following URLS:
     * http://w3c-test.org/tools/runner/index.html (for using the W3C version of WPT)
     * localhost:8000/tools/runner/index.html (for using a local version of WPT)